For most, New Year’s Day 2023 marked the sad end to our (somewhat subdued) festivities, and the return to the daily grind… but not in Spain!

-This is one of the most important celebrations and a best loved tradition in Spain, especially for children.
-Why?
 Because it’s all about fun and presents!
-Yet this time they come from the Three Kings, who are said to come into people’s homes through the windows during the night of January 5th, leaving gifts for everyone to open the next day.
+Yet this time, they come from the Three Kings, who are said to come into people’s homes through the windows on the night of 5th January, leaving gifts for everyone to open the next day.

-To get any presents, you have to write a letter addressed to the Three Kings or just to your favourite: Melchoir, Caspar or Balthazar.
-Mine is Melchoir!
+To get presents, kids have to write a letter addressed to the Three Kings, or just to their favourite one: Melchoir, Caspar or Balthazar.
+Mine is Melchoir, hands down!

 Children start writing their letters in December, with a list of the presents they’d like to get on the morning of January 6th.

-To make sure your letter reaches the Three Kings, you have to hand it to one of the royal messengers.
-You’ll find them in the centre of all towns and cities in Spain a few days before.
 They’ll ask you how you’ve behaved throughout the year.
-If you’ve been good, you’ll get all the presents you wished for in your letter, but if you’ve been naughty, all you’ll get is a lump of coal (edible candy coal of course!).
+If you’ve been good, you’ll get all the presents you wished for in your letter, but if you’ve been naughty, all you’ll get is a lump of coal (edible candy coal, of course!).

-So now you know how we celebrate the story of the Three Kings in Spain and if you ever spend Christmas here, you know why you might not get your presents until January 6th (as long as you remember to leave your shoes by the window)!
+So now you know how we celebrate the story of the Three Kings in Spain – and if you ever spend Christmas here, you’ll know why you might not get your presents until January 6th.
+Just make sure you remember to leave your shoes by the window!

 ¡Feliz Día de los Reyes!